Brian Jordan

-Brian O'Neal Jordan (born March 29, 1967) is a former Major League Baseball outfielder and National Football League safety.
-In the NFL, he played for the Atlanta Falcons, while he played in MLB for the St. Louis Cardinals, Atlanta Braves, Los Angeles Dodgers, and Texas Rangers.
+Brian O'Neal Jordan (born March 29, 1967) is an American former professional baseball and football player.
+Jordan played in the National Football League (NFL) for the Atlanta Falcons as a safety from 1989 to 1991, and played in Major League Baseball (MLB) for the St. Louis Cardinals, Atlanta Braves, Los Angeles Dodgers, and Texas Rangers as an outfielder from 1992 to 2006.
+Jordan was an MLB All-Star in 1999.

 Baseball and football

 Jordan was a sports star at Milford Mill High School in Baltimore, Maryland, and he graduated from the University of Richmond.
 He was selected in the first round of the 1988 MLB draft by the St. Louis Cardinals.
-In the 1989 NFL Draft, he was taken in the seventh round by the Buffalo Bills but was cut in training camp.
+In the 1989 NFL draft, he was taken in the seventh round by the Buffalo Bills but was cut in training camp.

 While he played in the Cardinals' minor league system, Jordan also played defensive back for the Falcons from 1989 to 1991.
 He had five interceptions and four sacks in his brief NFL career.
 He led Atlanta in tackles and was voted as an alternate to the National Football Conference Pro Bowl team during the 1991 season.

 In June 1992 Jordan signed a new contract with St Louis giving him a $1.7 million signing bonus to give up football and play baseball exclusively, ending his football career.